- The threat

 We opted for aerial spraying rather than ground-based treatment because OPM is very difficult to find in a closed-canopy woodland environment, and it can be difficult to treat effectively from the ground, largely because early in the caterpillar stage they live very high in the trees.
 Ground-based treatment, including spraying and manual removal, requires good visibility and unrestricted access to the trees.
-Although these techniques are routinely used in parks and gardens, access and visibility in a woodland environment are usually impeded to the extent that treatment from the ground is impossible.
+Although these techniques are routinely used in parks and gardens, access and visibility in a woodland environment are usually impeded to the extent that effective treatment from the ground is impossible.
 Aerial spraying is therefore the only way to be reasonably sure of effective treatment in these circumstances.

 Do not try to remove OPM caterpillars or nests yourself, because of the health risks, and because to be most effective the job should be carefully timed and carried out by professionals with appropriate training and equipment.
 Report the presence of the pest to your local council or to us via Tree Alert (below), and get a professional pest control operator to remove the infestations.
 Your local council or our Plant Health Service can provide details of suitable pest control operators working in the area.

 Our Plant Health Service

 Larger land-managing organisations with professional grounds or tree-care staff might acquire their own equipment and train their own staff to do the job.

 Even if OPM is not known to be present, tree surgeons and others working on or close to oak trees in affected areas are strongly advised to wear protective clothing and follow the Good Practice Guidance.

 Survey and intervention guidance

-Among the key laws and regulations applying to OPM are amendments to the Plant Health (Forestry) Order 2005 (S12008/644) requiring that:
+Among the key laws and regulations applying to OPM are amendments to the Plant Health (Forestry) Order 2005 (S12008/644) as it applies to England and Scotland, as follows:

-- all oak plants taller than 2m coming into the UK from another European Union Member State must be accompanied by an official statement, or 'plant passport', confirming that the plants have been grown in a nursery where the moth is not present, and which has been free of symptoms for at least the most-recent growing season
+• all oak trees coming into the UK protected zone from another European Union Member State must be accompanied by an official statement, or 'plant passport', confirming that the plants are free from oak processionary moth; and